 [Insert Figure 12-2 Here]

-Click the Users group in the left pane, and then create a nonadministrative user named Nicole Diver with the username ndiver and the password Pa$$word.
+Click the Users group in the left pane, and then create a non-administrative user named Nicole Diver with the username ndiver and the password Pa$$word.
 Close the Active Directory Users and Computers window.

 Close the Sales Properties window.
 Open C:\Sales, right-click January, and then click Properties.
 Click the Security tab.
 Click each of the security groups one at a time and watch the permissions change in the Permissions window.
 Notice that the Authenticated Users group has more permissions than the Users group.
 Examine the permissions shown from Full control through Special permissions at the bottom.
 Notice that the check marks in the Allow column are a faded gray.
 This indicates that the permissions are inherited from the container in which the January file was placed—that is, C:\Sales.
 In the January Properties window, click Edit.